-The typical way of applying data augmentation methods, such as the one described in the previous section, is before the training process.
-The proposed method involves augmenting the original dataset during the training process.
+Neural networks are inherently online, with their parameters being updated iteratively based on mini-batches of data.
+The proposed training framework leverages this property by conducting data augmentation online, i.e., during the training process.

-Figure \ref{fig:odam_scheme} shows a high-level diagram that details the workflow in a given training step of a deep neural network for univariate time series forecasting.
-First, we get a mini-batch of time series, following the standard mini-batch approach for training neural networks.
-We augment this batch using the MBB-based method described in the previous section.
-For each time series in a given batch, we create a single synthetic variation of it, doubling the number of time series in the batch.
-If necessary, data prepararion is done in the new, synthetic series, in the same way as for the original ones, for example the process of creating windows for auto-regression (c.f.
-Section \ref{sec:2.1}).
-Finally, the processed data is used to train or validate the model.
-This process repeats until the training process finishes.
+Figure \ref{fig:otf_scheme} shows a high-level diagram that details the workflow in a given training step of a neural network for univariate time series forecasting.
+First, we get a batch of time series, following the standard mini-batch approach for training neural networks.
+We augment this batch using some time series synthetic data generation technique.
+The framework is agnostic to the underlying generation technique, and we test several ones in the experiments.
+In general, the generation method should be both 1) non-deterministic, so different variations are created at each run on the same time series; and 2) computationally efficient, so it is feasible to apply the method at each training or validation step of a neural network.
+On top of these, our framework also assumes that the underlying temporal patterns of the original time series are preserved.
+In other words, the synthetic time series should maintain the essential characteristics of the data while providing useful alternative representations for learning.

-In general, the data augmentation method should have two characteristics to be applied on-the-fly: \begin{enumerate} \item Be non-deterministic, so that each run leads to a different augmented dataset.
-In our case, this is guaranteed by the random nature of bootstrapping;

-\item Be computationally efficient, so it is feasible to apply the method at each training or validation step of a neural network. \end{enumerate}